redwoodjs/redwood/README.md

 _by Tom Preston-Werner and Peter Pistorius._

+**Redwood is an opinionated, full stack, serverless web application framework that will allow you to build JAMstack applications with ease.** By making a lot of decisions for you, Redwood lets you get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technology components.

 **WARNING:** This document is aspirational (see [Readme Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html)) and not everything contained within it is true yet.